 However, a love of plants and nature took hold of Tom and, much to his family's dismay, he decided to re-train in garden design at the Royal Botanic Garden, Kew; a three year course that not only focuses on garden design, but also plant knowledge, arboriculture and park management.
 After graduation, Tom gained further garden design experience working for two eminent garden designers before setting up shop on his own in 2002.

-We have a constant stream of freelancers, work experience students passing through the office that always bring new skills to the company and regularly use specialist people for on site project management, structural engineering and developing complex constructions.
+Tom has a constant stream of freelancers, work experience students passing through the office that always bring new skills to the company and regularly use specialist people for on site project management, structural engineering and developing complex constructions.
 Many projects require additional professional expertise and show garden experience ensures the very best in the business.
 For water features, Andrew Ewing is an absolute genius. www.andrewewing.co.uk.

 Peter Harket is an ideal on-site Project Manager for all distant projects.
 He manages the build of two show gardens at Chelsea Flower Show each year and can handle any eventuality.